flaviodeaquino/flaviodeaquino/README.md

 * I have a dog, she is so cute and has the name Lola;
 * I'm a gamer;
 * I love running but my left knee is hurt;
-* I do physical therapy to heal my knee;
 * I love classic rock, especially Creedence Clearwater Revival and Rolling Stones;
 * But I listen classical music to relax (I love too).